 Finance is becoming analytical.
 Companies use the latest predictive technology, such as forecasting tools and data analytics, to increase processes.
 These services make companies more proactive and analytical.
 Machine learning is changing the game for sales forecasts.
 By using this technology, accountants can disseminate real-time forecasts in evolving situations.

 5. Cloud Accounting

 Several companies are opting for cloud accounting in 2021.
 Unlike traditional accounting software, cloud accounting moves the process online.
 Therefore, businesses do not have to rely on a desktop application.
+This is beneficial for businesses that require out of office work, real estate management for example can benefit from using their phone, tablet or laptop to access their lease accounting software while on the road.
 They can save costs and increase accessibility and security.
 It is no wonder that most professionals opt for cloud accounting to share accounting operations instantly.

 6. Diverse Skills

 The modern workforce needs people with a diverse skill set.
 According to a survey, more than 76 percent of accountancy jobs demand candidates with soft skills.
 The recruiter is looking for accountants with communication skills.
 They want employees who can succeed in a collaborative environment and actively listen to clients.
 These skills will remain in demand in the next few years.
 Future accountants should focus on these skills to improve their portfolios.